 Sciacca Carnival – Sciacca, Sicily

-February-March.
+February.
 One of the most famous Carnival in Sicily.
 Masques, music,dances, traditonal food

-Between February and March, the Sciacca Carnival is one of the most important and well-known Carnivals in Sicily often compaired to the Carnival in Acireale.
+In February, the Sciacca Carnival is one of the most important and well-known Carnivals in Sicily often compaired to the Carnival in Acireale.

 The first celebrations were a popular event, in which masqued people were strollin in the street.
 Food was one of the protagonists, mainly sausages, “cannoli” and a lot of wine.